DO YOU ACCEPT STUDENTS WITHOUT ANY PRIOR SERVICE EXPERIENCE?

 United States Health Service, Office of the Surgeon General, Washington, DC

 For applicants in the reserves, a DD form 368 and a letter from your commanding officer (who has the authority to release you) will need to be submitted.
+For privacy protection, use your EDIPI for section 1C when completing the DD 368.
+You are not required to fill out the recruiter information of the form (sections 2 and 4).

 Those in the IRR do not need the LOA or LoR.